-Dr. Abdel-Maksoud is a physician and researcher who completed her medical degree in Egypt from Tanta University School of Medicine, and her PhD degree in Epidemiology from the Colorado School of Public Health.
-She is also the director of the MPH concentrations in global health at the Colorado School of Public Health.
-Prior to obtaining her PhD degree in Epidemiology, Dr. Abdel-Maksoud taught, practiced medicine, and did research in Egypt.
+Dr. Abdel-Maksoud is a physician and researcher who completed her medical degree in Egypt from Tanta University School of Medicine, and her PhD degree in epidemiology from the Colorado School of Public Health.
+She is the director of the global health track at the CU School of Medicine and the director of the global health programs (MPH and Certificate in Global Health) at the Colorado School of Public Health.
+Prior to obtaining her PhD in epidemiology, Dr. Abdel-Maksoud taught, practiced medicine, and did research in Egypt.
 After finishing her PhD degree, Dr. Abdel-Maksoud spent two years as a postdoctoral fellow studying the racial/ethnic differences in obesity and its biomarkers.
 Her work in obesity earned her an award from the prestigious Obesity Society.
 She is a chronic disease epidemiologist, and her global health work is currently focused on child development projects in Guatemala through the Center for Global Health.
 She is also currently investigating the barriers and facilitators of cancer screening among the U.S. Muslim community in order to develop culturally sensitive interventions to enhance the cancer screening practices of this population.